tedrong/topics/README.md

 ## Frontend Kit - React

 This subproject is a web application example for topic server.
-We already implement basic functions for data concatenation with backend server and all the layout things such as frame design or react router rules, it's ready to be a quick start example.
+We already implement basic functions for fetch data from backend server and all the layout things such as frame design or react router rules, it's ready to be a quick start example.

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Beside the **Typescript** template can be triggered from create command options, we also import **Redux** and **Redux-Saga** for state management.
 Please check [here](https://www.vhudyma-blog.eu/add-redux-saga-with-typescript-to-your-react-application-january-2021/#Step-2.1:-Install-Redux-Logger-Axios) for more detail information about how to implement it.